 - experienced elation after hearing about your job promotion or pay raise?

-- been excited while planning a fun-packed, upcoming vacation?
+- been excited while planning a fun-packed vacation?

-- felt a sense of peace and calm while watching a sunset on the beach?
+- felt a sense of peace while watching a sunset on the beach?

-The scientific explanation for how emotions are generated within us is indeed simple in theory, but interpreting and working through them is anything but simple.
-Unlike reptiles and other mammals, we possess an advanced level of intelligence that arises from the complex neural entity known as our brain.
+The scientific explanation for how emotions are generated within us is simple in theory, but working through them is anything but simple.
+Unlike reptiles and other mammals, we have an advanced form of intelligence that arises from the complex neural connections within our brain.

 A: Activating event (a friend turns you down for dinner)